 You can file a motion for continuance pursuant to Local Rule 7.
 Please understand that just because you file a motion for continuance that does not mean that it will be granted.
 A form motion for continuance is available on the Forms & Filings page.
 Continuances are not always granted.
 You must contact the Court at 440-350-2708 or click here to check the docket at the Lake County Clerk of Courts to see if the motion is granted.
 If the motion is denied, the hearing will go forward as scheduled even if you are not present.

 Where can I get copies of my Court papers?

 Copies of Court documents are available at the Lake County Clerk of Courts.
 They are located in the lower level of the Lake County West Annex at 25 North Park Place, Painesville, Ohio 44077.
 For additional information, call the Lake County Clerk of Court’s Office at 440-350-2556 or click here to search the docket online.

 How can I get a copy of my divorce decree?

-Certified copies of divorce and dissolution decrees are available at the Lake County Clerk of Court’s Office.
+Certified copies of divorce and dissolution records or decrees are available at the Lake County Clerk of Court’s Office.
 Their phone number is (440) 350-2657, and their website is available here.